 the NatWest.
 The report shows that those who accepted payouts from their parents

-were 25% more likely to then go overdrawn in the future than those who didn’t take
+were 25% more likely to then go overdrawn in the future than those who didn’t takethis form of financial help.
+Overall a third of young people said their parents had

 never taught them how to manage their money.
 If you’re a parent and concerned that